davepoo/fbximporter/README.md

 - **-a, --anim**: Export model files along with animation files used just for Vision and not for Havok Animation Studio.
 One model will be exported for each take.
 - **-o, --overwrite**: Overwrite any configuration files or output files that may already exist on disk.
 - **-q, --quiet**: Don't print out status updates
-- **-k, --keep**: Keeps intermediate files around instead of deleting them
+- **-k, --keep**: Keeps all intermediate files around instead of deleting them
+- **-c, --keepfilterset**: Keeps intermediate configuration filter set files around instead of deleting them

 ### Static Mesh (Vision)